MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

    Then select **Save** to save the conversation path.

-As you design your topic's conversation path, you can use the Test Virtual Agent to see how the virtual agent leads the customer through a conversation with the virtual agent.
+As you design your topic's conversation path, you can use the Test bot pane to see how the bot leads the customer through a conversation.

-## To test the topic in the Test Virtual Agent
+## To test the topic in the Test bot pane

-1. To make sure you are using the most current virtual agent content, select **Start over with latest content** at the top of the Test Virtual Agent pane.
+1. To make sure you are using the most current bot content, select **Start over with latest content** at the top of the Test bot pane.

    > ![Restart conversation](media/restart-conversation.png)

-2. At the **Type your message** prompt at the bottom of the Test Virtual Agent pane, enter a trigger phrase for the topic.
+2. At the **Type your message** prompt at the bottom of the Test bot pane, enter a trigger phrase for the topic.

    > ![Trigger phrase](media/enter-trigger.png)

     The trigger phrase starts the topic's conversation.
-The Test Virtual Agent displays the bot and user responses that you specified in the conversation editor.
+The Test bot pane displays the bot and user responses that you specified in the conversation editor.

    > ![Start conversation](media/start-conversation.png)